 playlist.reloadable in our standard library for a detailed

 Special case: CUE format

 The CUE format originates from CD burning programs.
 They describe the set of tracks of a whole CD and are accompanied by a single file containing audio data for the whole CD.

 This playlist format can be used in liquidsoap, using a

-add metadata from cue-in and cue-out points for each track described in the playlist, which
+add metadata from cue-in and cue-out points for each track described in